MyCryptoHQ/knowledge-base-content/how-to/accessing-wallet/how-to-access-your-wallet-with-mnemonic-phrase.md

    - Using a Secret Recovery Phrase requires you to either physically type it into the website or copy & paste to access the wallet.
 If you enter this information into a phishing website, your funds **WILL BE STOLEN**.

 2. They are not recoverable if lost or stolen
    - MyCrypto does not store any information.
 We only have access to information that is publicly available on the blockchain.
-Hardware wallets at least give you a chance to restore your wallet if you lose the device using the 12-word seed phrase, if you have backed it up correctly.
+Hardware wallets at least give you a chance to restore your wallet if you lose the device using the 12-word Secret Recovery Phrase, if you have backed it up correctly.
    - If you forget the Secret Recovery Phrase or lose the file where you saved it, there is no guarantee that you will ever gain access back to the wallet.

 ## Accessing your wallet